sitthykun/smileerror/README.md

 # smileerror
+## version 1.0.1
-python error class is, to make it simple structure
+To make it a standard structure

 ```
 # external library